-Shavonne Terry is Morgan Park Academy’s educational technology coordinator, a role that encompasses classroom instruction across all school divisions as well as supporting the school’s information technology needs.
+Shavonne Terry is Morgan Park Academy’s educational technology coordinator, a role that encompasses classroom instruction as well as supporting the school’s information technology needs.

 Ms. Terry holds a Bachelor of Fine Arts degree from the Illinois Institute of Art, where she focused on media arts and animation, and a Master of Education degree from DePaul University.

 What does the educational technology coordinator do at MPA?

 I work closely with leadership and teachers in developing an innovative program of instructional technology that enriches and supports MPA’s curriculum.
 I also provide instructional design support and training for the integration of technology into the classroom, 1:1 device implementation, learning management support, and daily tech assistance for students and teachers.
 Also, I teach technology and computer science classes throughout all divisions as well as working with the summer enrichment programs.

 What are some MPA educational technology initiatives that you are particularly excited about?